bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 ----
 1. Discussion about Business profile: need to make email field as a mandatory input by user. #3080 https://app.zenhub.com/workspaces/entity-5bf2f2164b5806bc2bf60531/issues/bcgov/entity/3080
+    a.
+Can we check the data from database to see if the email address from business contact and user profile is same?
+If yes, it can be prepopulated.
+    b.
+Email at the account level is mandatory but not at the business level
+    c.
+Action items:
+        1. Get all the emails for CO-OPs.
+Loren to check with Steven.
+Change management needs it as well.
+        2. BA's to confirm the user flows.
+Can we reconcile this?
 2. Release planning process- technical dependencies between teams.
+    a.
+Timing of the release changed where the Dev's was not sure when its going
+    b.
+Jyoti to work throguh this process - and work on the alignment of releases between teams.
 ----
 Mar, 26, 2020
 ----